DOI10.47051/XBPG4799

 Figure 2: Distribution of Oxyrhopus leucomelas in Ecuador.
 See Appendix 1 for a complete list of the presence localities included in the map.

-Etymology: The name Oxyrhopus, which comes from the Greek words oxys (meaning “quick”) and rhops (meaning “bush”),8 refers to the escape behavior of snakes of these genus; that is, fleeing into bushes.9 The specific epithet leucomelas, which comes from the Greek leukos (meaning “white”) and melas (meaning “black”),8 refers to the pattern of light and dark body bands.
+Etymology: The name Oxyrhopus comes from the Greek words oxys (=quick) and rhops (=bush),8 and probably refers to the escape behavior of these snakes.
+The specific epithet leucomelas comes from the Greek leukos (=white) and melas (=black),8 referring to the pattern of light and dark body bands.

 Acknowledgments: Special thanks to Diego Piñán for providing natural history and locality data for Oxyrhopus leucomelas.